MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/graph-connector-agent.md

 ## Create and configure an App for the agent

-First, sign in and note that the minimum required privilege on the account is search administrator.
+First, sign-in and note that the minimum required privilege on the account is search administrator.
 The agent will then ask you to provide authentication details.
 Use the steps below to create an app and generate the required authentication details.

 ### Create an app

-1. Go to the [Azure portal](https://portal.azure.com) and sign in with admin credentials for the tenant.
+1. Go to the [Azure portal](https://portal.azure.com) and sign-in with admin credentials for the tenant.

 2. Navigate to **Azure Active Directory** -> **App registrations** from the navigation pane and select **New registration**.